bvn-architecture/BVN_Office_Staging/README.md

 ![Missing Image](doc_images/CombineFilesAcrobat.png)

 2. At the same time, open up one of these files in photoshop/paint/etc. (I like to use snipping tool) - any image editor that can draw lines.
+You could also print out a copy and draw by hand if you'd find that easier!

 3. Scroll through the set of images in acrobat, and draw a line between anything that changes and what didn't change every time part of the image changes.
 For example, in the following two images: